ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

     with the third argument taking a default type as well as a default value.

+[^opt-before-req]: I'm not sure.
+It looks like there's nothing stopping us from constructing types corresponding to optional-before-required.
+But the paper describes a language syntax that forbids it.
+My weak guess is such types would break the inference algorithm.

 * `appF` and `appA` seem likely, the typeclass stuff is simpler than either `printf` or `sort`.

-* `unzip`, `«` and `»` I think probably won't work, but I'd want to look in more depth at how this system works.
+* `unzip` might be feasible.
+We'd need some way to interpret a row (see below) as a proper type.
+I don't know how difficult that would be.

+* I think `«` and `»` are right out.

-Um, so how does it work?
+So how does it work?
 It's based on extensible records, which I haven't yet looked at in depth. ([Extensible records with scoped labels](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf) is the paper I was planning to look into if I tried to add them to Haskenthetical, but it might not take a compatible approach.)
 A *row* is an infinite sequence of (mark, type) pairs, where a *mark* is either "present", "absent" or a mark variable.
+Rows can be equivalently constructed as pairs of (mark row, type row), where those are infinite sequences of the respective things.
 At some point all the marks become "absent", and then the types don't matter.
 Recall the type of `map` from above,

-    $$ (\mathit{pre} · ((γ∘δ) → α) :: (γ ∘ (δ \underline{\mathit{list}})))
+    $$ (\mathit{pre} · ((γ∘δ) → α) :: (γ ∘ (\underline{\mathtt{list}}\ δ)))
-       → α \mathtt{list} $$
+       → \mathtt{list}\ α $$

-This is quantified over three type variables. $γ$ is quantified over mark rows, i.e. infinite sequences of marks. $δ$ is quantified over type rows, i.e. infinite sequences of types.
-(Combining a mark row and a type row gives us an infinite sequence of (mark, type) pairs, i.e. a row.)
+This is quantified over three type variables. $γ$ is quantified over mark rows, and $δ$ over type rows, with $γ∘δ$ combining them into a row.
 And $α$ is quantified over proper types.

 Everything before the outermost `$ → $` is a row.
 (Functions in this system are of kind "row → type", not kind "type → type".)
 It has `$\mathit{pre} · ((γ∘δ) → α)$` as its head, a single field marked present with type `$ (γ∘δ) → α $`.
 `$ γ∘δ $` is itself a row.
-Then for the outer row, the tail has the same sequence of marks as the argument to its head, meaning the same number of arguments. `$ δ \underline{\mathtt{list}} $` is a row of "apply `list` to the types in `$ δ $`".
+Then for the outer row, the tail `$ γ ∘ (\underline{\mathtt{list}}\ δ) $` has the same sequence of marks as the argument to its head, meaning the same number of arguments. `$ \underline{\mathtt{list}}\ δ $` is a type row of "apply `list` to the types in `$ δ $`".

 Then we might instantiate `$γ$` at `$ \mathit{pre} :: \mathit{pre} :: \underline{\mathit{abs}} $`, i.e. "two present fields and then nothing".
 And we might instantiate `$δ$` at `$ \mathtt{int} :: \mathtt{string} :: δ' $`, i.e. "an int, then a string, then another type row", and `$α$` at `$ \mathtt{bool} $`.
 Then we'd have something like the Haskell type